sabeelmansuri/Scriptor/README.md

 ## Known Bugs
 * The `docker` commands sometimes return errors.
 This can be fixed by prepending every command with `sudo`.
 * The Forgot Password verification email is almost always sent to the user's spam folder.
-* Due to security limitations for the needed files for Forgot Password, this functionality is only available online (link provided above) and not locally.
+* Due to security limitations for the needed files for Forgot Password, this functionality is not available for extensions of this project (i.e. your copy).